Broadchurch Series Menu

 The Missing Ice Cream Scene

 For Broadchurch series 1, episode 1, there were repeated takes of Superintendent Jenkinson buying ice creams for Detective Inspector Hardy and herself at 'Margaret's Kiosk on the Esplanade'.
 After each take, the ice creams were passed onto members of the film crew.
 Only when all the crew had an ice cream did they stop the takes.
-Yet the scene was never used.
+Yet the scene at the kiosk was never used.
 Crafty lot!

 The Burning Boat Scene / Change Of Sponsorship